Refactorings by Stakeholder Concerns

 Single Responsibility Principle

-Architectural principles can guide the selection of refactoring.
-Some are affected positively, some are affected negatively.
-The Purposeful, style-Oriented, Isolated, channel-Neutral, and T-shaped (POINT) principles for API design fall in this category; extracting an endpoint can improve P, O, and I (but might harm T when looking at a single endpoint and not an entire API).
+Architectural principles are affected positively or negatively when APIs are refectored.
+Here, the Purposeful, style-Oriented, Isolated, channel-Neutral, and T-shaped (POINT) principles for API design apply; extracting an endpoint can improve P, O, and I (but might harm T when looking at a single endpoint and not an entire API).

 Architectural principles such as single responsibility and independent deployability can guide the selection of refactoring.
 Some are affected positively, others negatively.
 The POINT principles for API design (purposeful, style-oriented, isolated, channel-neutral, and T-shaped) belong to this category; moving an operation to another endpoint can improve P, O, and I (but might harm T when looking at a single endpoint and not an entire API).
 Some principles might be style-defining (for instance, statelessness of interactions in REST), which makes it even more important to adhere and stick to them during design and evolution.